 Ante

-The term "ante" in poker refers to a forced bet that all players must place before the cards are dealt.
+The term "ante" refers to a forced bet that all players must place before the cards are dealt.
 It's a way to ensure there's always a minimum amount of money in the pot for players to win.

-The ante is a crucial part of the betting structure in many poker games, particularly in tournament play.
+The ante is a crucial part of the betting structure in some poker games, particularly in tournament play.
 Unlike blinds, which are paid only by two players, the ante is paid by every player at the table.
 The ante is usually a small amount, often just a fraction of the minimum bet.
 However, its presence in the pot can significantly influence a player's strategy.

 The main purpose of the ante is to stimulate action by creating an initial pot.
 This encourages players to compete for the pot rather than folding their hands pre-flop.
 It essentially forces players to participate more actively in the game, which can result in more exciting gameplay.